 Thanks to Janee’ Lowrance, Molly Boulter, Tara Mitchell, and Regina Clark for preparing this Sign of the Beaver unit study.

-Here is a sample of the lessons found in this Sign of the Beaver unit study:
+Here is a sample of the lessons and activities found in this Sign of the Beaver unit study:

 History: Log Cabins

 Matt and his dad had built a log cabin to live in.
 Research log cabins.
 How were they made?
 What did they place between the logs?
 Why?
 Make a miniature log cabin from sticks outside.
 Make the roof removable if you want so you can make things for the inside like chairs and tables, or beds, a cook stove, clay food, however detailed you would like.